santolucito/santolucito.github.io/cardgame/index.md

 If you are interested in implementing this in Haskell let me know and we can work together!
 I have a sketch of the code already.

+Also, read <a href="https://www.marksantolucito.com/papers/iticse2021.pdf">a paper about this game</a> for more details.

 ## Stage 1 - Dealing the cards

 Each player gets 8 cards, with 4 in each row, alternating between face up and face down.